chrisjbrown/connect4/README.md

 2. from root directory. 'node server.js' to run server.

 3. in the browser connect to url 'yourIP':2013 on two seperate devices.
+Your won't be able to play until both users have connected.

 4. accepting the option to share camera is optional. but cooler if you do.